School of Clinical Dentistry, Faculty of Medicine, Dentistry and Health

 This intensive mix of lectures, seminars and clinical work teaches the academic and clinical skills needed to practise orthodontics.

 You'll develop an evidence-based, critical approach to this specialism and to general clinical dentistry.
 By the time you graduate, you should be able to diagnose and manage most conditions pertaining to orthodontics.

-This course will run in 2015 and 2016 for UK/EEA nationals only.
-From September 2017 the course will then be available to both UK/EEA nationals and non-UK/EEA nationals.
+This course will run in 2016 for UK/EEA nationals.
+From September 2017 the course will be available to both UK/EEA nationals and non-UK/EEA nationals.

 2 years full-time